CleverCloud/doc.clever-cloud.com/administrate/metrics/overview.md

 ### Examples and usages

 From the `metrics` tab on the console.
-You can either open a Quantum console, an online warpscript editor, or either send your warpscript by your own way on the warp10 endpoint (provided by Quantum).
+You can either open a Quantum console, an online WarpScript editor, or either send your WarpScript by your own way on the Warp 10 endpoint (provided by Quantum).

-More information about [Quantum and Warp10]({{< ref "administrate/metrics/warp10.md" >}}) in our documentation.
+More information about [Quantum and Warp 10]({{< ref "administrate/metrics/warp10.md" >}}) in our documentation.

 For example, you could fetch the memory usage of an application for the last hour.
 Smoothed by a data average by minute.

 <div class=“panel panel-warning”>